robovm/apple-ios-samples/DemoBotsBuildingaCrossPlatformGamewithSpriteKitandGameplayKit/README.md

 DemoBots uses the GameController framework to support game controllers on iOS, OS X, and tvOS.

+Note: A physical controller paired to the Mac is required to play DemoBots in the tvOS simulator.

 When using a controller that matches the Micro Gamepad profile:

 - The d-pad controls the PlayerBot's movement.